Family Recipe: How to Wrap and Cook Nepalese-Style Momos/Dumplings

 The mouth-watering smell and the smoke coming out from the freshly steamed momos/dumplings in the Momo Parlour was very popular in the suburb where I grew up.

 Since then, I have become addicted to these little delights.
-My family and I eat it almost every month.
+My family and I eat them almost every month.
 My little son enjoys messily wrapping the momos, and I love watching him do it.

 Making momo is a family chore here.
 All the family members are involved in preparing and cooking it.
 Involving the kids and the invited guests in wrapping the dumplings is common, which makes preparing this dish a fun activity to do.